-Below you can find more information about application and admission process for INTERNATIONAL students to the bachelor in Digital Arts and Entertainment at Howest University.
+Below you can find more information about application and admission process for INTERNATIONAL students (or students with Belgian nationality but holding a foreign diploma) to the Bachelor of Digital Arts and Entertainment at Howest University.

 1. Signed Application form for admission